conservationtechlab/dencam/README.md

     0 * * * * /home/pi/.virtualenvs/dencam/bin/python3 /home/pi/dencam/dencam/sunsaver_log.py

-where 'pi' can be interchange with the device's hostname.
+where 'pi' can be interchanged with the active username on the Pi.
 If there is a need to adjust logging intervals the format of the cronjob timing will be: